kesava2001/Univ.AI-hackathon/README.md

 # Evaluation Criteria
 Submissions will be evaluated on the basis of roc_auc_score.
 Only the last submission will be considered for the leaderboard.

+#Final Result
+I ended up with 0.75 roc_auc_score, and myrank is 586/1037